 Closing the Connection

-It’s important to close the cursor and connection when you’re done with them to free up database resources.
+Always close the cursor and connection when done to free up resources.

 conn.close()